rusqlite/rusqlite/README.md

 versions, please file an issue.
 If you want to run `bindgen` at buildtime to produce your own bindings, use the `buildtime_bindgen` Cargo feature.

+## Note To Beginners
+Because this project utilizes a binding to SQLite, if you receive an error like:
+    note: /usr/bin/ld: cannot find -lsqlite3
+Please ensure that you have installed the sqlite development library to your system with:
+     sudo apt install libsqlite3-dev

 ## Author

 John Gallagher, johnkgallagher@gmail.com